6 Ways to Talk About Money With Your Spouse—And Achieve Financial Harmony

 Higher earners may also feel shackled by their careers.
 If one partner plans to work part time, go back to school, or stay at home to raise children, discuss early on how that looks financially.
 You may need to make lifestyle adjustments as a couple.

 Perhaps you and your spouse share a love of international travel, or maybe you have your eyes on a dream home.
 Pinpointing where your goals and passions intersect can help you approach issues of spending and saving in the areas where your values and objectives may differ.

 Once you identify a shared goal, here’s how to save for it:

 - Have the planning conversation: Say you’re planning a trip to celebrate your anniversary.
 Once you and your spouse figure out your estimated total expenses, determine how much you need to set aside each month.

 - Trim the budget: Sacrifice isn’t easy, but knowing neither of you are purchasing a $1,600 bike or $300 pair of boots can take some of the bite out of cutbacks.

 - Schedule a check-in: During your monthly money dates, put reviewing your progress on the agenda.
 Did you and your partner adjust your spending; put that $500 dollars into savings?
 “If the changes are made, then you have buy-in,” says Coambs.

 If you encounter resistance as you work towards shared goals, a therapist or mediator can help you recognize what’s holding you or your spouse back.
-Or it may just take a chat with a financial expert, who can help make money matters simpler and your savings goals much more attainable.

 With candid communication and a little patience, you and your partner can tackle your money challenges, and strengthen your relationship in the process.